Table of contents

 </html>

-In this example, the form collects a user’s name and email address and submits the data using the POST method.
+In this example, the HTML form collects the user's name and email.
+When the user clicks the submit button, the form data is sent to “submit_form.php” using the POST method.

 <!DOCTYPE html>